 Our fellows are a crucial part of Debate Spaces' operations.
 Typically undergraduate students, fellows have developed our curriculum, assisted at sessions, and furthered our outreach.
 We hope to invest in all members of the Debate Spaces community.
-For fellows, that means collaboratively designing a professional experience that will advance their careers and impart skills they hope to gain.
+For fellows, that means collaboratively designing a professional experience that will advance their careers and impart skills they would like to gain.
 Interested in our fellowship program?
-We usually recruit at the beginning of college semesters, but please feel free to reach our team at firstname.lastname@example.org!
+We usually recruit at the beginning of college semesters, but please feel free to always reach our team at firstname.lastname@example.org!

 Boemo Delano Phirinyane is a debater from Palapye, Botswana who gave up chess in high